 Circle dynamics

-While interpreting our results about the surface kinematics of three sorted circles, two crucial uncertainties regarding temporal scale have to be considered, and apply to all of the below discussions.
-First, we observe these kinematics over three years, which might be a comparable short time period to the evolution time-scale of the circles (e.g. > 100 a from our streamline estimate).It is thus open to which extent the 3-year development measured is representative for the processes forming and maintaining the circles at longer time scales.
-Second, our change detection builds upon two points in time, namely two dates in Augusts, where the active layer is not at its deepest – judged from the degree day sum at the time of photography compared to the total sum the respective years (Fig. 2).
-It is thus also open to which extent the conditions of Augusts 2007 and 2010 are representative for annual average conditions or even for average August conditions (cf. Hallet, 1998).
+While interpreting our results about the surface kinematics of three sorted circles, two significant uncertainties regarding temporal scale have to be considered, and apply to this entire discussion.
+First, we observe these kinematics over three years, which might be a comparable short time period to the evolution time-scale of the circles (e.g. > 100 a from our streamline estimate).
+Thus, it is unclear to what extent the 3-year development measured is representative of the processes forming and maintaining the circles at longer time scales.
+Second, our change detection is based on photographs taken at two dates in Augusts, when the active layer is not at its deepest – judged from the degree day sum at the time of photography compared to the total sum the respective years (Fig. 2).
+The states of the surface of the study circles when photographed in 2007 and 2010 are, therefore, not representative of average annual conditions or even of average August conditions (cf. Hallet, 1998), and they may differ from one another.
 Short-term dynamics directly related to seasonal fluctuations in topography (from frost heave and thaw settlement processes) as well as stochastic variations in weather conditions are not picked up by our measurements.
 Under these restrictions, the initial, and perhaps most important geophysical finding in our study is that the microrelief of the circles is not stable through time.
-We observe an increase in relief during the measurement period, with increasing or stable elevation in fine domain centres and parts of the coarse borders, while the larger parts of the fine domains and especially the confluence between the coarse and fine domains decrease in elevation at rates of up to 1.5 cm a-1 (relative between 2007 and 2010).
+We observe an increase in relief during the measurement period, with increasing or stable elevation in fine domain centres and parts of the coarse borders, while the larger parts of the fine domains and especially the confluence between the coarse and fine domains subside at rates up to 1.5 cm a-1 (relative between 2007 and 2010).
 This observation is counter-intuitive with respect to the similar visual appearance of the sorted circles with highly differing ages across different areas on Kvadehuksletta (Hallet and Prestrud, 1986), and in disagreement with the basic assumption of stable microrelief on which previous works (Hallet and Prestrud, 1986; Hallet et al., 1988; Hallet, 1998) base their calculations of vertical soil velocities.

 A steadily increasing microrelief is, of course, not sustainable in the long run.
-This 2007-2010 topographic could have, again under the restrictions mentioned at the beginning of this section, internal or external reasons.
-The observed imbalance could actually be a recent trend, or circle-internal or externally-forced processes could lead to a topographic adjustment outside of our observation period.
+This 2007-2010 topographic chnages could have, again under the restrictions mentioned at the beginning of this section, internal or external reasons.
+The observed changes could actually be a recent trend, or circle-internal or externally-forced processes could lead to a topographic adjustment outside of our observation period.

-Without associated measurements of environmental parameters our data cannot determine whether the changes in microrelief could be caused by stochastic variations in year to year climatic conditions or are part of a long term trend.
+Without associated measurements of environmental parameters, our data cannot determine whether the changes in microrelief could be caused by stochastic variations in year to year climatic conditions or are part of a long term trend.
 There are no special events in the weather data from Ny-Ålesund during this period or in permafrost temperature data from Janssonhaugen in Adventdalen close to Longyeardalen (Fig. 2), and the degree day sum at the time of photography was larger in 2007 than in 2010.
 On the other hand, active layer monitoring data from Svalbard suggest increasing active layer thickness during the recent decade (Christiansen et al., 2010; Marsz et al., 2013) and the extremely warm winter-spring of 2005-2006 (Isaksen et al., 2007a) could have altered ground conditions for years.